Data Masking

 - Any other interfaces or records where sensitive data may be exposed.

 The original values are stored and processed by Fyno as usual.
-However, whenever sensitive information is displayed within the application, including in logs, payload views, and other system-generated outputs, it is shown in a masked format.
+However, whenever sensitive information is displayed within Logs and User Profile, including in logs, payload views, and other system-generated outputs, it is shown in a masked format.

 For example, users viewing execution or delivery logs will see masked values instead of the original sensitive data, helping prevent unauthorized visibility while preserving operational insights..